North Sea tax change to end drillers' 20-year tax holiday

 LONDON A planned change in the way Britain taxes North Sea drillers exposes the loophole in a system that allowed an industry with annual revenues of 2 billion pounds to pay almost no corporation tax for two decades, prompting accusations that the UK tax authority is falling down on the job.

-The change, announced by Finance Minister George Osborne in March, caps the amount a UK company can deduct from profit for leasing drilling rigs from an overseas unit in the same group.
+The change, announced by chancellor George Osborne in March, caps the amount a UK company can deduct from profit for leasing drilling rigs from an overseas unit in the same group.

 The rig-leasing units are typically based in countries where their income is taxed lightly or not at all.

-Note: (This story was corrected in paragraph 15 to say up to 15 percent, not up to 20 percent)